AlexanderHurst/OOP-Assignment-1/README.md

 java CalcWireResistance
 ```
 ## Output
-The output will be a quick summery of what the user entered as well as the resistance of the wire
+The output will be a quick summary of what the user entered as well as the resistance of the wire